-School coaches are permitted to coach their athletes on a non-school team outside of the school season, as long as there are 4 or less players on a non-school program, with the exception of the no-contact period (August 1 - August 31) or from June 1 - July 31.
-During July 1 - July 31, a school coach is permitted to work with more than 4 of their baseball athletes for a maximum of 10 days.
-Please know this 10-day maximum applies to the entire coaching staff.
+School coaches are permitted to coach their athletes on a non-school team outside of the school season, as long as there are 6 or less players on that team, with the exception of the no-contact period (August 1 - August 31) or from the end of the school season - July 31.
+During the end of the school season - July 31, a school coach is permitted to work with more than 6 of their baseball athletes for a maximum of 13 days.
+Please know this 13-day maximum applies to the entire coaching staff.

-Individual Instruction | GSR 8
+Individual Instruction | GSR 7.8

-The Individual Instruction Regulation permits a school baseball coach to have instructional contact with no more than six players at a time in any one facility, provided such instruction does not take place during the mandatory no-contact period.
+The Individual Instruction Regulation permits a school baseball coach to have instructional contact with no more than six players in a group together at one time, provided such instruction does not take place during the mandatory no-contact period.
 The definition of individual skill instruction is "instruction or coaching provided to a member of a school team in which the techniques and skills of the sport are being taught and the activity does not involve team instruction".
+There may be multiple groups of 6 (or less) in the facility at the same time, but the groups may never combine to where there are more than 6 athletes working together.